-Now most people aren’t aware that there are actually affordable ways of having one at the comfort of your own home, in other words you need not visit your local salon for this exquisitely premium service.
+Now most people aren’t aware that there are actually affordable ways of having one at the comfort of your own home, which means that you don’t need to visit your local salon for this exquisitely premium service.
 What you do need however is a quality foot spa massager that is there for your feet when you get home from a long day of activity, whether its from work, traveling or intense physical exercise.

 That being said, the challenge when it comes to foot spa massagers is trying to find that right one, i.e. one that gets the job done and doesn’t sound like a car-engine or have a wildly unpredictable heating system, or worse yet, a shelf-life of a couple days.

 Hopefully by having a look at these listed foot spa massagers you’ll be a bit wiser when it comes to which one is best for you.

 We’ll begin this list with our number one pick and then proceed with the cheaper ones after and the more expensive ones further down the list.
 Note that cheaper doesn’t necessarily mean low quality, we’ve tried to find the best foot spa machines in all the price ranges.
-Here are the 7 best we’ve found from extensive research.
+Here are some of best we’ve found from extensive research.